When You Do Have a Favorite Child - Baby Chick

 Having a Girl Meant Entering a New World

-Suddenly having a girl meant a new world of bows, dresses, and darling little shoes.
+Suddenly, having a girl meant a new world of bows, dresses, and darling little shoes.
 My dad told me that I treated her like a real-life baby doll.
 And he was right.
 I did.
 I never had a sister and never wanted one, but now, as a little girl’s mom, I realize another world was out there.
 Girls are different, and I was so, so thankful to have one, and she became my favorite child.

 As she has gotten older, I’ve realized I enjoy being a girl mom.
 I love helping her pick out clothes and going to get our nails done.
-She likes to shop and listen to music and play with dolls.
+She likes to shop, listen to music, and play with dolls.
 Those are all things I enjoy doing, too, so we do them together.
 My sons aren’t interested in those kinds of things.
 If they were, I promise I would watch cake-decorating shows all night long with them, but they couldn’t care less.
 So, I spend much of my time with her.

 Yes, I understand her life a bit better because I went through similar things.
 I can talk to her about her changing body and feelings in a way that I can’t do with my sons.
-Yes, I am 100% open to discussing anything with all my children, nothing is taboo, and my husband is the same.
+Yes, I am 100% open to discussing anything with all my children; nothing is taboo, and my husband is the same.
 But if I am being frank, it will be much easier for me to discuss cramps and tampons than for my husband, who has not experienced any of that.

 Yes, My Daughter is My Favorite Child